model context experience / learn how the best AI products are built

 The course is self-paced, so you can learn at your own speed.
 Most videos include hands-on exercises that you can complete as your schedule allows.

-Is this just theory or will I learn practical skills?
+Is this just theory or practical skills?

 Every module includes hands-on exercises with real tools, templates you can copy-paste, and datasets to practice with.
 You'll build actual AI skills, not just learn about them.